somesh7292/gcp-terraform-code/README.md

    ```
    terraform apply -var-file=dev.tfvars #Change tfvars as per requirement
    ```
-   A new project will be created along with supported services and outputs will be displayed
+   A new project will be created along with supported services.
+Eg of outputs is given below
    ```
    Outputs:
    cloud_function_sa = "cloud-function@adt-new-dev-3e3cc9.iam.gserviceaccount.com"